Climate and Average Weather Year Round in Scottsdale Arizona, United States

 Scottsdale experiences some seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 2.8 months, from June 30 to September 24, during which time the comfort level is muggy, oppressive, or miserable at least 6% of the time.
-The muggiest day of the year is August 5, with muggy conditions 23% of the time.
+The month with the most muggy days in Scottsdale is August, with 6.6 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable